-We acknowledge that research activity will significantly drop due to social distancing measures, meaning our researchers do not have access to their laboratories.
-Previously, we advised that where research projects have been put on hold, our expectation is that the host institution is responsible for paying the researcher salaries usually incurred on our grants during this time.
+We acknowledge that research activity will significantly drop due to social distancing measures.
+Where research projects have been put on hold, our expectation is that the host institution is responsible for paying the researcher salaries usually incurred on our grants during this time.
 Children with Cancer UK are unable to support researcher salaries where a research project has been put on hold.

 For any researchers who have been working on their project remotely, we will require a written statement setting out the work currently being undertaken and your plans for the future.
 Any requests to continue providing salary support during this time will be assessed on a case by case basis.

 The total expenditure of your grant should remain within the awarded amount originally issued, but we will consider requests to use your funding more flexibly.
 This includes utilising any underspends and virements between budgets to cover additional costs due to the COVID-19 disruption.

 The entire world is currently facing a period of uncertainty due to the Coronavirus pandemic.
 However, what does remain certain is that 12 children and young people will continue to be diagnosed with cancer every day in the UK.Read more